 How do you keep pumpkin bread moist?

 Keeping your gluten free vegan pumpkin bread moist starts with your ingredients.
-Our recipe calls for oil which increases the fat content.
+My recipe calls for oil which increases the fat content.
 Have you ever seen recipes that call for mayo?
 That’s another way to have mega moist recipes.

 Once your pumpkin bread has cooled, how you store it can alter the moistness as well.
 If you opt to store it on the countertop, make sure it has an air-tight lid.
 You can also store it in the fridge or freezer.
 Should you choose cold storage, you’ll still need to cover your pumpkin bread to prevent the outside from becoming dry/hard.